pmjustafort/DSC-Phase1-Project-BEP/README.md

 ## Further Details

-Further details are available in the full analysis presented in the Jupyter Notebook, as well as our interactive Tableau dashboard accessible via the provided link https://public.tableau.com/authoring/Daly_Phase1_Project/Dashboard1#1.
+Further details are available in the full analysis presented in the Jupyter Notebook, as well as our interactive [Interactive Tableau Dashboard](https://public.tableau.com/authoring/Daly_Phase1_Project/Dashboard1#1).
 The Tableau dashboard provides a comprehensive visual representation of the data, allowing for deeper exploration and analysis.

 ## **Repository Structure**